Manila Zoo: Former facilities

+Habitat Environment Adjustment Area

 Wildlife Rescue Center

 The Wildlife Rescue Center served as a temporary shelter and repository for confiscated, donated, retrieved, sick, injured and abandoned wildlife species.
 The Wildlife Rescue Center has been the subject of public scrutiny in regard to their animal welfare standards.
 The area was permanently closed on January 23, 2019.

 Kinder Zoo

 The Kinder Zoo within Manila Zoo was a result of a private-public partnership between Kinder Zoo, Inc. and the city government.
 Kinder Zoo, Inc. redeveloped 3000 sqm of the zoo into an area named Kinder Zoo.
 The area was designed as a child-friendly area where children can interact with some animals of the zoo.
 The area featured a butterfly sanctuary, a hanging bridge, a flamingo pond, a barn for events, and a petting zoo upon its opening on June 23, 2000.
 The area was permanently closed on January 23, 2019.